espruino/EspruinoDocs/boards/Puck.js.md

 Firmware Updates
 -----------------

 **Note:** Firmware 1v95 is known to have problems pairing and connecting to Windows 10 (all other platforms work fine).
-This will be fixed in 1v96, however if you are a Windows user we'd recommend staying with 1v94 until 1v96 is released.
+This is fixed in 1v96 and later, so we'd recommend that you always use the latest firmware.

 ### via nRF Toolbox App (Android & iOS)